 A Crown corporation of the Government of Canada, the Canadian Commercial Corporation (CCC) acts as Canada’s international contracting and procurement agency.
 CCC reports to Parliament through the Minister of International Trade under Schedule III Part I of the Financial Administration Act.

 The Corporation was established in 1946 to assist in the postwar reconstruction of Europe, with a mandate “to assist in the development of trade between Canada and other nations and to assist persons in Canada to obtain goods or commodities from outside Canada, and to dispose of goods and commodities that are available for export from Canada."

 In 1956, the Defence Production Sharing Agreement gave the Corporation additional responsibility as the gateway between the U.S. Department of Defense and Canadian suppliers, a relationship that was soon expanded to include NASA.
-Since 1978, CCC has operated within the International Trade portfolio of the Foreign Affairs, Trade and Development (DFATD) along with Export Development Canada.
+Since 1978, CCC has operated within the International Trade portfolio of Global Affairs Canada (GAC) along with Export Development Canada.

 Our role in Canada’s international portfolio